ancientangel/date-invite/README.md

     <script>
         // Function to create the date invitation message function createDateInvitation(name) {
-            return `Hey ${name}! 😊 I was wondering if you'd like to go out with me sometime.
+            return `Hey Eshel! 😊 I was wondering if you'd like to go out with me sometime.
 Maybe grab a coffee or dinner?
 Let me know what you think! ❤️`;
         }

         // Get the name from the URL parameters